SamyPesse/glass.py/README.md

 Glass.py uses Flask, Requests and Rauth.

-I started this project for testing devellopement of applications for Glass using Mirror API but i'm not part of Explorer Program, so this library contains an emulator.
+I started this project for testing devellopement of applications for Glass using Mirror API but i'm not part of Explorer Program, so this library will soon contain an emulator.

 ## Features

 * Post cards to timelines
 * Get notification from subscriptions
-* Emulator for testing the application
+* [Coming soon] Emulator for testing the application
 * Built on [Requests](https://github.com/kennethreitz/requests) (v1.x)
 * Built on [Flask](http://flask.pocoo.org/)